kalafut/teaching/README.md

 [ 10000000 ]

-Stately, plump "Buck Poyo" came from the stairhead, bearing a bowl of lather on which a mirror and a razor lay crossed.
+Stately, plump "Buck Poyo-6" came from the stairhead, bearing a bowl of lather on which a mirror and a razor lay crossed.
 A yellow dressinggown, ungirdled, was sustained gently behind him on the mild morning air.
 He held the bowl aloft and intoned: